thephoeron/babylon/doc/overview.md

 possible values for a subset of the variables, a constraint network can be used as follows:

-&bull; to check the consistency of values and
+- to check the consistency of values and

-&bull; to compute values for unknown variables;
+- to compute values for unknown variables;

-&bull; to filter sets of possible values, i.e. to eliminate inconsistent values.
+- to filter sets of possible values, i.e. to eliminate inconsistent values.

 The constraint interpreter of BABYLON is based on CONSAT, a